colmanhumphrey/glmmboot/README.md

 It may be desired to run this package in parallel.
 The best way is to use the `future` backend, which uses `future.apply::future_lapply`.
 You do that by specifying the backend through the `future::plan` setup, and then setting `parallelism = "future"`.
+It’s quite possible you’ll want to pass the package used to build the model to the argument `future_packages`.
 See the Quick Use vignette for more.

 It’s also easy to use `parallel::mclapply`; again, see the Quick Use vignette.